jeremy-rifkin/wheatley-old-mirror/wiki_articles/strict_weak.md

 - let `equiv(x, y)` be `!(x < y) && !(y < x)`
 - then `equiv(x, y) && equiv(y, z)` implies `equiv(x, z)` (*Transitivity*)

-For example, when sorting strings by length, all strings of the same length are equivalent to only each other.
+For example, when ordering strings by length, strings of the same length are equivalent to each other, but not to other strings.
-This is okay.
+This satisfies **4.**.

 It is **not okay** to have elements like `NaN`, which are equivalent to `1` and `2`, but `1` and `2` are not equivalent to each other.
+`NaN` is equivalent to everything because `NaN < x` is always false.

 ## See Also
 <:stackoverflow:1074747016644661258>